 Due to the high food availability, unlike at other places orangutans at Suaq can get quite chobby like Ellie here as a juvenile.
 Photo credit: C. Schuppli, February 2011.

 Suaq raised to one of the most renowned orangutan research sites

 With the aim to understand the biology and behavior of this unique orangutan population, behavioral research was started in 1994.
-A research camp was established at the shore of the Lembang River in the heart of the rainforest, providing accommodation to researchers and local staff members.
+A monitoring station was established at the shore of the Lembang River in the heart of the rainforest, providing accommodation to researchers and local staff members.
 A wooden boardwalk made it possible to access the more remote areas of the deep peat swamp forest.

 Soon, the uniqueness of Suaq orangutans, especially the complexity of their behavior, attracted researchers from all over the world.
-After a disruption from 1999-2007, due to the civil war in Aceh, the research camp was rebuilt several hundred meters down river of the previous camp.
+After a disruption from 1999-2007, due to the civil war in Aceh, the monitoring station was rebuilt several hundred meters down river of the previous station.